-FOUNDER & CREATIVE DIRECTOR, WRITER & EDITOR
+FOUNDER, WRITER & EDITOR

 Alessia is a third year student at Osgoode Hall Law School and a graduate of the Schulich School of Business.
 As an entrepreneur, Alessia founded Unprecedentedly Chic in her first year of law school, immediately realizing her passion for working with start-ups in the creative industries.